Lu Chen (magician): Early life and magical career

 Lu Chen first became interested in magic at the age of 7 when he was attracted by a magic shop while shopping with his aunt.
 He proceeded to enter and saw the shopkeeper make coins disappear, and when confronted, the shopkeeper pulled a lollipop from behind his ear.
 From then, he began working on his magic skills, and at the age of 12, he won Taiwan's Youth Magic Contest, which was judged by world-famous magician David Copperfield.
 In an interview, Lu Chen said that "This win was profoundly meaningful for me.
 It encouraged me to carry on my magic show dream.
 It showed me that my efforts could eventually lead to success."

 Despite this, Lu Chen did not expect to become a professional magician, instead choosing to study the Japanese language at Soochow University, while practicing amateur magic in his spare time.
 His failure to find a job after graduation forced him to pursue a career in magic.
 In 2001, Lu Chen expanded his magic shows onto television, starting a show called "Magic Star", quickly becoming STAR Chinese Channel's's most popular show.
 In 2003, he took first place at the international World Magic Seminar.
 From 2007 to 2009, Lu Chen has been performing and judging on the magic segment of the Chang Fei's popular Taiwanese variety show, Variety Big Brother.

 His plans to pursue magic in China were fulfilled when he performed "Magic Hands" at CCTV New Year's Gala 2009 in front of a live audience and while one billion people watched the televised broadcast.
 His performance was the second most popular show that night, surpassed only by Zhao Benshan's skit.
 After his performance at the CCTV New Year's Gala, various provincial channels (most commonly Jiangsu TV, Shanghai Media Group and Hunan TV) offer an invitation for him to perform.
 He has also appeared in Chinese television commercials throughout 2009.
 He performed again the following year at CCTV New Year's Gala 2010 and CCTV Lantern Festival's Gala 2010.
-This accomplishment is considered one of his most remarkable achievements recently as he has shot to fame and popularity since then.

 After his debut in China, he mainly appears in China and Japan for his performances.
 In 2010, he was awarded the Merlin Award, his 26th magic award for his career.
 In 2011, Lu Chen became the first Asian magician to have his own stage performance at Las Vegas and the first Taiwanese magician to be published in the American MAGIC magazine.
 Today, many consider Lu Chen to be Asia's David Copperfield due to his high fame and popularity especially in Asia.